I can tell you what snakes don’t eat.

 The type of prey a specific snake goes for depends on its size.
 It makes sense that larger snakes are capable of eating larger prey.
 The biggest snakes, like anacondas and pythons, will eat large mammals.

-While snakes typically eat what they can catch, so species do develop a preference for certain types of prey.
+While snakes typically eat what they can catch, some species do develop a preference for certain types of prey.
 That can be detrimental, in the long run.

 A good example of this happened in Central America.
 Certain snakes there love to eat frogs.
 But when many frogs died within a short amount of time, the snake population decreased as well.
 They were not able to switch to another food source.